shiming-chen/Writer-Identification-WLSR/README.md

 - [Contact](#contact)

-The codes of this repository are for papper ["Semi-Supervised Feature Learning for Off-Line Writer Identification"](https://arxiv.org/abs/1807.05490)
+Codes of this repository are for papper entitled with ["Semi-Supervised Feature Learning for Improving Writer Identification"](https://www.sciencedirect.com/science/article/pii/S0020025519300283?via%3Dihub), which had been published on Information Sciences.

+# Citation
+If this work is helpful for you, please cite my paper.

+@article{Chen2019Semi,
+  title={Semi-Supervised Feature Learning for Improving Writer Identification},
+  author={Chen, Shiming and Wang, Yisong and Lin, Chin-Teng Lin and Ding, Weiping Ding and Cao, Zehong},
+  journal={Information Sciences},
+  volume={482},
+  pages={156-170},
+  year={2019}
+}

 # Dependences
 - Matlab, Matconvnet, Opencv, NVIDIA GPU